LucasJantschChitolina/Modulo7Web/README.md

 ## IFSC MÓDULO 7 - PROGRAMAÇÃO WEB I

 Repository with all the exercises and projects developed during the "Programação Web I" classes.
-Teacher Lara Popov is the master of the classes.
+Teacher <b> Lara Popov </b> is the master of the classes.
 You can easily find her on [YouTube](https://www.youtube.com/channel/UCFqZxDeS9lMCCkmaH0XcZTw/videos)

 ## Contributing